 Policy decisions can be embedded in system design, but the opacity of technical systems due to corporate secrecy, technical illiteracy, and technical complexity creates immense challenges to public input and accountability.
 This closing session will consider what processes can ensure the “political visibility” required for public input and political oversight.
 Impact assessments?
 Design reviews?
 Expert advisory boards?
 New software engineering approaches?

-Deirdre Mulligan (moderator), UC Berkeley Law School and School of Information
+Deirdre Mulligan (moderator), Berkeley Law and School of Information/BCLT

 Alexandra Chouldechova, Carnegie Mellon University

 CLE: UC Berkeley School of Law has certified this program for 11.75 hours of MCLE credit (Thu: 4.75; Fri: 7.0)